Paid Computers for Schools Plus (CFS+) Internship

-Reporting to the Manager, Communications and Partnerships of CFSC, the Communications intern plays a key role in developing the brand of programs and initiatives we serve, by developing and populating social media platforms, and by supporting provincial and territorial affiliates’ communications needs when appropriate.
+Reporting to the Manager, Communications, HR and Partnerships of CFSC, the Communications intern plays a key role in developing the brand of programs and initiatives we serve, by developing and populating social media platforms, and by supporting provincial and territorial affiliates’ communications needs when appropriate.
 This intern will also contribute to CFSC’s social and traditional media initiatives at the pan-Canadian level.

 The perfect candidate will be able to choose impactful images, write compelling copy, and report on operational milestones of the programs and initiatives.

 - Support the execution of social media strategies and initiatives by researching and connecting with CFSC’s target audiences

 - Research and develop content for posts/tweets in line with editorial guidelines, including images and videos

 - Support the development of other Marketing and Communications tools such as press releases, brochures, posters and website.

 - Monitor social and traditional media activity and propose initiatives to build awareness and visibility

 - Excellent written and verbal communication skills

 - Highly experienced in Facebook and other social media platforms